markklaassens/spring-boot-sandbox/README.md

 ### Setup Instructions
+- Clone the repository to your local machine, preferably using the default develop branch, as it includes the latest approved features.
 - Copy the `template.env` file and rename it to `.env`.
 Place it in the same directory.
 Set your local password while leaving the username unchanged.
 - Run `docker compose up -d` to start the database.
 - In `src/main/resources`, locate `insert_userstemplate.txt` copy it and rename it to `insert_users.sql`.
 Place it in the same directory.